wazuh/wazuh-qa/.github/ISSUE_TEMPLATE/test--fim.md

 - [ ] Check syscheck alert for nested monitoring with <tags> option.

 ### Integrity
-- [ ] Add/Modify/Remove a file.
-Connect the agent to another manager (The agent doesn't need to be restarted).
-Check the database is updated but there is no alert in the new manager.
+- [ ] Add/Modify/Delete a file.
+Connect the agent with another administrator (if you have two or more managers in the configuration, the agent doesn't need to be restarted).
+Check that the database is up to date, but there is no alert in the new administrator.
 - [ ] Stop the agent.
 Add a file.
 Start the agent.
 The new file must be in the database after the scan but there must not be any alert.
 - [ ] Stop the agent.
 Remove a file.
 Start the agent.
 The removed file must not be in the database after the scan and there must not be any alert.
 - [ ] Set the inventory paramete `sync_interval` to 0 in the agent's ossec.conf.
 Syscheck must log a Warning message.
 The value of `sync_interval` must be 300.
 It can be queried with the API: `curl -u foo:bar -k -X GET "http://127.0.0.1:55000/agents/001/config/syscheck/syscheck?pretty"`
+- [ ] Checks syscheck configuration for consistency, looking for errors when typing incorrect fields.

 ## Windows